SoheilMV/SoheilMV/README.md

 # 👋Hi, i'm Soheil MV
+* I'm an Iranian programmer😎
-* My main programming language is C#, I started learning it from 2017
+* My main programming language is C# and I'm very interested in it❤️‍🔥
 * My hobbies are mostly coding😉
-* I have a basic knowledge of languages like Python, PHP, and Go, maybe in the future I will take a step to become a professional in them, but I have no plans for them at the moment😅
+* I am familiar with several other languages and I am a beginner in them, but among them I like <b>"Dart"</b>, maybe I will learn it in the near future😅

 #### Contact with me
 <p>